darasus/ai-blog/content/the-rise-and-fall-of-the-soviet-union.md

   agriculture declining and heavy-polluting mining industry polluting the land and water.
 In the 1980s, Soviet Union began to falter due to a mixture of economic, political and social problems.
+intro: >-
+  In the 20th century, a group of nations came together to form the Soviet Union.
+This union of communist states collapsed in 1991 and left many people wondering how such a powerful alliance could fall apart so quickly.
+The answer lies in the complex nature of the Soviet Union as a union of independent states that also operated as part of a centralized government.
+When combined with pressures from outside forces, this unique structure led to the collapse of the Soviet Union.

+  The rise and fall of the Soviet Union can be traced back to Vladimir Lenin and his Marxist ideology.
+In 1917, Lenin led the Bolshevik Revolution and gained control over Russia.
+At this time, he also introduced policies that would help establish communism throughout Russia and other areas – known as “the fourth partition” – controlled by his Red Army.
+These policies included state ownership of land and businesses; heavy taxes on landowners; centralization; and controls on trade, production, wages, prices, accounting, exchange rates and foreign currency transactions.
 ---

 ## The Soviet Union after Lenin